ProjectNeura/COOTA/README.md

 ## What is COOTA

-**COOTA**(Come Out Of Thin Air) is a powerful data-generating python library.
+**COOTA** (Come Out of Thin Air) is a powerful data-generating python library.
 By supporting generator nesting, it allows you to generate a variety of data that shows great randomness.
 It also supports making generators conform to a certain distribution and associating two generators.

 ## Catalog